 Advisors/Counselors are available at each college to guide applicants through the admission process.
-Students should direct all guestions to the contact at their College of First Choice.
-Additionally, students are strongly encouraged to attend a Nursing Information Session at the College of First Choice to learn more about the CT-CCNP.
+Students should direct all questions to the contact at their College of Choice.
+Additionally, students are strongly encouraged to attend a Nursing Information Session at the College of Choice to learn more about the CT-CCNP.
+A list of upcoming information sessions can be found at www.ct.edu/nursing.